 Balance in eating is very important to growing up.
 Let us think about our tightrope again:

-Here are some of the things your body needs to be healthy: milk, fruits (can you name some?), vegetables (can you name some?), meats (can you name some?), poultry (such as chickens and turkeys), fish, whole grain or enriched breads and cereals, fats and sugars within natural realm and reason.
-If you were to just eat sugar for supper, would this be a balanced meal?
+Here are some of the things your body needs to be healthy: fruits (can you name some?), vegetables (can you name some?), proteins (can you name some?), whole grains or enriched breads and cereals, and fats.
+If you were to just eat bread for supper, would this be a balanced meal?
+If you were to only eat ice cream for breakfast, would this be a balanced meal?

 It is good to eat different kinds of food, but what happens when certain foods are not available?
 Can you eat what you do not have? ________ Can you eat what you cannot buy at the grocery store? _________ What happens if you cannot have fruit or some other food every day because of its cost?
-Suppose the orange crop was destroyed in Florida because of freezing weather and suppose this made the price of oranges go up to $10.00 each.
+Suppose the orange crop was destroyed in Florida because of freezing weather and suppose this made the price of oranges go up to $20.00 each.
 Would your family buy oranges at this price?
-What if the peanut crop was to fail and the cost of a pound of peanut butter was to be $25.00?
+What if the peanut crop were to fail and the cost of a pound of peanut butter were $35.00?
 Would you be able to have many peanut butter sandwiches?

 There are some foods that we do not always have because they are seasonal.
-For example, most people do not eat watermelons in February.
+For example, most people in our country do not eat watermelon in February.
 If we cannot have certain foods, does this mean that we will be unhealthy and will stop growing?

 We should remember that there are certain peoples of the world who do not have all of the different kinds of foods like fruit, meat, vegetables, milk, etc. For example, do you think that an Eskimo eats the same kinds of foods that you do?
 What are some things that you eat that an Eskimo would not eat?
 What are some things that an Eskimo might eat that you might not eat?
-Because Eskimos do not eat certain kinds of foods, does this mean that they are unhealthy? _______ Think of those people who live in Southeast Asia.
-Many of them eat rice for breakfast, lunch and dinner (and maybe a few other things).
+Because Eskimos do not eat certain kinds of foods, does this mean that these people are unhealthy? _______ Think of people who live in Southeast Asia.
+Many of them eat rice for breakfast, lunch and dinner (along with other foods).
 Do they survive with such a diet or do they become sick and die?
 Can you think of other peoples of the world who do not have the kinds of food that we have?

-Even though our bodies need certain things for physical health and life, God the Creator of the world and its seasons and its climates has made it possible for people to exist in the North Pole area, in hot desert lands, and in the area where we live (where it is both hot and cold!).
+Even though our bodies need certain things for physical health and life, God the Creator of the world (the One who made its seasons and its climates) has made it possible for people to exist in the North Pole area, in hot desert lands, and in areas where it is both hot and cold.

 b. fish and lobster